Zackhardtoname/swift_media_controller/README.md

 # Notes
-Currently, it is for Linux and tested on Arch.
+it is for Windows 10 and Linux (tested on Arch).
-It doesn't work with Chrome on Linux since Chrome seems to lazily update it audio status lmao
+Currently, it doesn't well work with Chrome on Linux.